 To develop more meaningful insights, he suggests:

-Perhaps most valuable is talking to someone with direct experience: “If you have spoken to someone… you can say, ‘I’ve done homework, I’ve read the press, I’ve seen some of your deals.
-But actually, I also know someone who worked here and they had really positive things to say about their experience.'”
-McClean describes this as a “trump card” that demonstrates serious research effort and provides insights that can’t be disputed by interviewers.
+Perhaps most valuable is talking to someone with direct experience: “If you have spoken to someone… you can say, ‘I’ve done my homework, I’ve read the press, I’ve seen some of your deals.
+But actually, I also know someone who has worked here and they had really positive things to say about the firm and their experience.’”
+McClean said that this demonstrates serious research effort and provides a positive experience that can’t be disputed by interviewers.

 Show Your Preferred Career Direction